openstack/zaqar/doc/source/glossary.rst

 ==========================
-The Messaging Service is a multi-tenant, message queue implementation that utilizes a RESTful HTTP interface to provide an asynchronous communications protocol, which is one of the main requirements in today’s scalable applications.
+The Messaging Service is a multi-tenant, message queue implementation that utilizes a RESTful HTTP interface to provide an asynchronous communications protocol, which is one of the main requirements in today's scalable applications.

 .. glossary::